laurenlolak/-Marketing-Manager-Consultant-Work/README.md

 <b>Website Management & Marketing Plan Presentation</b>

+<b>Outcome</b>
+- Café and Caterer, Tastefully Yours by Jeff, signed with Scopo Digital for a 12 month agreement after I lead the below presentation.

 This presentation I created for a business owner in the food and beverage industry based in Langley, BC.
 I used a combination of food analogies and statistics to break down the technical concepts of the following;

 -	Why website maintenance is important